stratSystemF/lambda/README.md

 predicates a lot more powerful than functions to Prop defined with Fixpoint.

-There are other advantages to inductive predicates: for instance the ability of just applying one of the constructs if you know that's was the one that was used.
+There are other advantages to inductive predicates: for instance the ability of just applying one of the constructs if you know that's the one that was used.
 With Fixpoint definitions, you always have to consider all the branches of the pattern matching.

 We sometimes wondered why not all our functions were inductive predicates (for instance get_kind) but we didn't go all the way to make the change because:

-1) It would have taken too much time.
+1. It would have taken too much time.
-2) We thought that since Vouillon and the subject choose to do differently, there might be reasons to it.
+2. We thought that since Vouillon and the subject choose to do differently, there might be reasons to it.

 ##Kind and type inference